donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 }
 ```
 These are the static position of the end of the bar that is not connected to the pivot.

+The author of the reference study assumes wind force to be linear with wind velocity v, but actually wind force grows linearly with $v^2$ in physics.
+In tis document, the term "wind force" will be used instead of $\delta \overrightarrow{v}$.

 ![Inconsistent Restoration Force](./Resources/inconsistent_restoration_force_1.jpeg "Inconsistent Restoration Force")